 You may not have expected to meet change, or be challenged, in your relationship.
-Things you don’t expect can be scary, and may have thrown you off your center.
+Things you don’t expect can be scary and may have thrown you off your center.
 When you meet challenges in your relationships, you have a choice: you can run, you can collapse under the weight of your discomfort and shut down, or you can choose to work through the adversity you’re facing.

 At their most basic, relationships are about balance.
-If you’re struggling with your relationship in the moment, it’s likely because it’s out of balance—and that can actually be a good thing.
+If you’re struggling with your relationship at the moment, it’s likely because it’s out of balance—and that can actually be a good thing.
 You can’t have light without darkness, you can’t experience peace, joy and fulfillment without experiencing strife, sadness and lack.
 Bringing your relationship back into balance is not about fixing something that’s broken, it’s about embracing both sides of a whole and bringing them together.

 We are here to provide you with an emotionally comfortable and accommodating online space to help guide you through the process of reconnection and rebuilding.